hamxiaoz/node-webkit-mru/README.md

 # node-webkit-mru
-node-webkit (windows version included) template using coffee, jade and reactjs
+node-webkit template using coffee, jade and reactjs

 # Prerequisites
 - download and install Node.js (it comes with npm)